Updated: Nov 17, 2018

 And it was this turning point of, “Wow, this group of people who were complete strangers have now become friends.
 And peers—a real support to each other.”
 And she said, “I’m going to use you to hold me accountable to achieving this goal, which is really big and scary and I’m not going to tell anyone else apart from my partner about this.”

 We had one learner who was part of a group for entrepreneurs that are less fortunate and she didn't have a camera on her computer.
 So she unfortunately couldn’t participate.
 So, hurdles aside like access hurdles and monetary hurdles – yes, anyone can participate.

 What’s motivating you to leave Circles?

-It’s related to Circles broader vision and my vision for Circles.
-I look at my mission as to create human connection at scale—increase human consciousness at scale—and I’ve only ever worked in small organizations.
+It’s related to the Circles broader vision and my vision for Circles.
+My mission is to create human connection at scale—increase human consciousness at scale—and I’ve only ever worked in small organizations.
 So I’ve never worked somewhere big and corporate.
 And I feel like, “How do I actually know what scale is if I’ve never been in it?”

 So I want to go into a big organization to learn all of its slow, annoying processes and how frustrating it can be—but also the good parts of it.
 So I can then take what I want from that and be able to apply it to another setting.

 What changes would you like to see at Circles in the next few years (even if it’s from afar)?

 I think just continuing to grow, really.
 Keep involving the technology in the meeting experience and finding ways to do it at scale.